 - Royal Ontario Museum:The Museum (also referred to as the "ROM") is a must-visit for history fans.
 It's Canada's largest museum of world cultures and natural history.
 The museum features a diverse range of relics on display, including dinosaur bones, ancient Roman sculptures, Chinese temple art and an exhibit on Canada's First Peoples, to name a few.
 Admission to the museum ranges from CA$17 per adult.
 You can find it located off of the Museum subway station.

 - Fort York: Established in 1793, it's the most historic site in Toronto, having protected the city from the end of the 18th century right up through the end of World War II.
 It is also the site in which the city of Toronto today was established.
 Today, visitors can tour the soldiers' and officers' quarters, witness cannon firings, military drills and participate in the flag raising.Located along the western end of the Harbourfront district, prices start from CA$9 for adults.

 This natural display of water falls is unique in the world and it attracts thousands of visitors every day.
-To get there is best to organise a tour unless you renting a car.
+To get there from Toronto the best idea is to organise a tour, unless you are renting a car.
 The tour's are well organised from Toronto, with multiple tour companies operating every day of the year.
 The trip can be reserved online and tailored to your dates and times.
 Alternatively you can organise it from the main tourist information centre in the downtown.
 The tours pick up from major hotels or pick up points and take you not only to the Niagara Falls but to other interesting sights along the way.
-The trip usually takes 2 hours from Toronto, with stops, most likely to be made in a winery and the picturesque town of Niagara-on-the-Lake, renowned for resembling houses of the Victorian style, where it's popular to buy maple leaf syrup and any kind of products related to it, including souvenirs.
+The trip usually takes 2 hours from Toronto, with stops, most likely to be made in a winery and the picturesque town of Niagara-on-the-Lake, renowned for resembling houses of the Victorian style, where it's popular to buy maple leaf syrup and any kind of souvenirs.